-Assessment: Formative: Circulate while students work to correct misunderstandings.
-Summative: Instruct students to do Exit tickets.
+Formative Assessment:: Circulate while students work to correct misunderstandings.

-Uesson Title: Writing a Sports or Arts Column Lesson Duration: 1st of 2, 50-min sessions
+Lesson Title: Writing a Sports or Arts Column Lesson Duration: 1st of 2, 50-min sessions

 Student Objective: By the end of this session students will have written a sports or arts column that makes reference to players'/performers' feelings and perspectives on their game/performance.